A black crane (bird of sky) flew to the ancient komungo resulting in the name 'black zither'

-Kim's new direction of komungo solo recital, Digital Buddha is a 30-60 minutes long multimedia performance with video mandala and digital images with extraordinary juxtapositions, fast cut swirling images of a deconstructed electric komungo.
-The on-going project has been presented at Metropolitan Museum of Art (New York), World On Stage, Cornell University, Yale University, University of Michigan, Stanford Pacific-Asia Music Festival, Arts & Ideas Festival, Bandung International Digital Art Festival (Indonesia), and many other places.
+Jin Hi Kim's new direction of komungo solo recital, Digital Buddha is a 60 minutes long multimedia performance with video mandala and digital image mix with extraordinary juxtapositions, fast cut swirling images of a deconstructed electric komungo.
+The work transforms the neurotic intensity of American life to daily Asian meditative practice.

 Kim's komungo music represents an evolution of the instrument into the twenty-first century, a development she has pursued over twenty five years.
 Kim has created a wide array of pioneering compositions for the komungo not only as soloist but also collaborated with leading Western contemporary classical musicians, orchestra, jazz musicians, improvisers, and co-designed the world's only electric komungo.